-The bank Liquidity ratio is in compliance although deterioration year on year was noted.
-Deposit Mobilization, together with aggressive recovery of loans is expected to shore up the banks liquidity.
+The bank Liquidity ratio is slightly below the statutory minimum.
+Deposit Mobilization, together with aggressive recovery of loans is expected to shore up the bank's liquidity.
+As the bank pursues recoveries, it is expected that the Liquidity ratio will also improve.